Zierman/dntp/README.md

 Downright Neighborly Transfer Protocol

-Course project, to develop a a protocol over UDP to provide reliability.
+Course project, to develop a protocol over UDP to provide reliability.

 # Running notes
 created using java sdk 1.8.0_152

 ## From Command Line
 ### To test running as a package use the helloworld
-1. go to /src in terminal
+1. go to /dntp/src in terminal
 1. `javac hello/HelloWorld.java`    to compile the .java file
 1. `java -cp . hello/HelloWorld`    to run the file.
 This should output `Hello World!` in the terminal.